3,000 Hits Hand Painted Baseball Series.

 Met's Jon Matlack for his 3,000th hit.
 It was the final hit of his career.

-Only two players hit home runs for their 3,000th hit.
-Derek Jeter and Wade Boggs.
+Only three players hit home runs for their 3,000th hit.
+Derek Jeter and Wade Boggs and Alex Rodriguez.

 hitters.
 (Can you name them?)